Articles contain affiliate links. For more information on affiliate links, click here

 5. Turn The Patient Again

-Now, it’s time to turn the patient toward you, and have your coworker finish up.
+Now, it’s time to turn the patient toward you and have your coworker finish up.
 Tell the patient they’re going to roll over a big bump, and slowly roll them towards you.

-6. Repeat On Other Side
+6. Repeat On the Other Side

 Now, you will hold the patient in a comfortable position on their side.
-Your coworker will pull out all of the dirty linen, carefully as not to dirty the new linen.
+Your coworker will pull out all of the dirty linen, carefully so as not to dirty the new linen.
 They will clean any additional skin that is still dirty.
 Then, they will pull through all of the clean linen, attach the sheet corners to the bed, and flatten out the pad.
 Then the patient can be laid on their back.

 7. Make Final Adjustments